Preakness Stakes Preview, Tips, Runners & Trends

 Preakness Stakes Trainer Statistics

-The leading trainer in the Preakness Stakes over the last 10 renewals is Bob Baffert who has won the race three times with those three winners coming from American Pharoah (2015), Justify (2018) and National Treasure (2023).
-The only other trainer to have recorded multiple wins in the Preakness Stakes is Chad C Brown (2 wins).
-There is one trainer who has not had the best of times in the Preakness Stakes, Steven Asmussen has sent a total of 10 runners to the race without recording any wins.
+There are multiple leading trainers in the Preakness Stakes over the last 10 renewals, with Bob Baffert, Chad C Brown, and Michael McCarthy having all won the race two times.
+Bob Baffert winners have been with Justify (2018) and National Treasure (2023).
+Chad C Brown winners have been with Cloud Computing (2017) and Early Voting (2022).
+Michael McCarthy winners have been with Rombauer (2021) and Journalism (2025).
+There is one trainer who has not had the best of times in the Preakness Stakes, Steven Asmussen has sent a total of 11 runners to the race without recording any wins.

 Here are some of the top Preakness Stakes trainer statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):